 - 56. SCPSIs are expected to determine their appropriate net assets level, which should be aligned with their risk appetite (as approved by their board) and the impacts of winding down or exiting the market. - 57.
-Notwithstanding the foregoing paragraph, the Authority may determine that SCPSIs will be required to hold a higher level of net assets based on the nature, scale, complexity and overall risk profile of their operations. - 58.
-The level of net assets required may increase with the scale of business undertaken to address the potential for harm arising from an SCPSIs' ongoing operations. - 59.
-When calculating the minimum level of net assets to be held, leading practices indicate that assets that are not expected to easily be converted into cash should be deducted.
-These can be, but are not limited to: - a) Intangible assets: Such as goodwill.
-This is because intangible assets may not provide the same level of loss-absorption capacity as tangible assets; and - b) Investments in financial institutions: Certain investments in the capital instruments of other financial institutions may be subject to deduction to avoid double-counting of capital.
+Notwithstanding the preceding paragraph, the BMA may determine that SCPSIs will be required to hold a higher level of net assets based on the nature, scale, complexity and overall risk profile of their operations. - 58.
+The level of net assets required may increase with the scale of business undertaken to address the potential for harm arising from an SCPSI's ongoing operations. - 59.
+When calculating the minimum level of net assets to be held, leading practices indicate that assets that are not expected to be converted into cash easily should be deducted.
+These can be, but are not limited to: - a) Intangible assets, such as goodwill: This is because intangible assets may not provide the same level of loss-absorption capacity as tangible assets; and - b) Investments in financial institutions: Certain investments in the capital instruments of other financial institutions may be subject to deduction to avoid the double-counting of capital.